 22 Jump Street film review

-The college setting works better than school.
-Though the story line is essentially EXACTLY the same (something they cleverly poke fun out) the supporting characters and backdrop just seem to fit better.
-They are allowed to drink beer, they are allowed to chat up girls.and whilst these things don’t majorly matter on their own they do contribute to better scenes during the movie.
+But I was wrong.
+22 Jump Street is absolutely fine.
+A sturdy sequel which cleverly mocks itself as a………..sequel.
+The writers and directors (look them up, there’s too many to mention) did a really good job and rather than my predicted fear of a corny movie, they took the best elements from 21 Jump Street and certainly made something that is at least on par.
+The college setting actually works better than school.
+Though the story line is essentially EXACTLY the same (something they poke fun at) the supporting characters and backdrop just seem to fit better.
+They are allowed to drink beer, they are allowed to shag girls and whilst these things don’t majorly matter on their own they do contribute to some really good scenes during the movie.

 Ice Cube, clearly popular from the first movie, has more of a role in this film with some fantastic angry-black-dude one liners.
 Some of the scenes in the new “22” headquarters are really, really funny.

 Something else I noticed and liked about the movie was a lack of gratuitous scenes.
 Going back to college as students brings up images of frat parties, naked girls and American Pie style shenanigans (fucking pies and things).
 I have nothing against stuff like that in movies, but it’s noticeably refreshing when you don’t constantly see a pair of tits being waved in your face.
 Of course I have no objection to Channing Tatum getting his GUNS OUT whilst the SUN IS OUT so I am a huge hypocrite.